Back to Top

 8. Implement Retargeting Ads for Unconverted Visitors

-How Can Landscapers Use Retargeting to Get More Leads?
+How Landscapers Can Use Retargeting to Get More Leads

 • Re-engage past visitors: Retarget people who checked out your "landscape design" or "lawn care" service pages but didn't submit a form.

-How Can Landscapers Use It to Attract More Leads?
+How Landscapers Can Use It to Attract More Leads

 • Upload high-quality photos regularly: Before-and-after shots, drone views, or close-ups of your favorite projects show off your skills and attract attention.